Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis of pattern formation process

-It is confirmed that $R^{\rm gen}$ and $R^{\rm grow}$ at $v<0.005$ take relatively large values when $\alpha<2.0$, and decrease rapidly to 0 at around $\alpha=2.0$ [Figs.~\ref{fig10}(b) and (d)].
-This result indicates that there are two types of magnetic domain pattern formation process for the same labyrinthine structure: one involves inverse magnetic domains that were generated and grew discontinuously, and the other involves those that were generated and grew continuously.
+It is confirmed that the normalized $R^{\rm gen}$ at $v<0.005$ and the normalized $R^{\rm grow}$ take relatively large values when $\alpha<2.0$, and decrease rapidly to 0 at around $\alpha=2.0$ [Figs.~\ref{fig10}(b) and (d)].
+This result indicates that there are two types of magnetic domain pattern formation process for the similar labyrinthine structures: one involves inverse magnetic domains that were generated and grew discontinuously, and the other involves those that were generated and grew continuously.
 The parameter regions of the first and second types of formation process correspond approximately to the parameter regions of pattern states I and V, respectively.
 In addition, $\alpha=2.0$, where this magnetic domain pattern formation process transitioned, corresponds to the region of pattern states III and IV, which are the sea-island structure and mixed states, respectively.
-The result that different magnetic domain formation processes occur rapidly as $\alpha$ increases can be understood from $H_{\mathrm{ani}}$, whose relative intensity is controlled by $\alpha$.
-In other words, since $\alpha$ represents the intensity of magnetic anisotropy, it is easier to form an intermediate state when this value is small, and it is more difficult to form an intermediate state when this value is large.
-These insights are also obtained owing to the treatment of $\phi\left(\bm{r}\right)$ as a continuous value in TDA.
-We can quantitatively determine that there are two types of domain formation process in labyrinthine structures using methods other than PH-based feature extraction, such as analysis of histograms.
-However, in the first place, without confirmation of the clear difference between state transitions observed in the PH-based feature extraction (Fig.~\ref{fig8}), it is difficult to see the difference.
-In the next section, this intuitive understanding will be discussed more elaborately by analyzing the energy function.